PicasoTheDeal/The-Doom/README.md

+# ⚠ This project is at halt.
+Willl be continued after a complete budget.

 # The-Doom: Portable Cyber Lab for Ethical Hacking and RF Interception

 **The-Doom** is an open-source cyber research kit designed for education, training, and ethical testing.
 It combines low-cost hardware like Orange Pi and ESP32 with powerful tools for Wi-Fi auditing, SDR signal capture, and IoT device analysis.